aoghina/aoghina.github.io/_posts/2016-01-17-misunderstanding-science.md

 ---
 layout: post
-title: The limit of science
+title: Misunderstanding science
 comments: True
 lang: en
+redirect_from:
+  - /2016/01/17/the-limit-of-science/
 ---

-I'm not a physicist, but Physics fascinates me almost as much as some people see in science a source of fundamental answers.
-In fact, science is not even trying to give such answers, and we don't have a clue what's going on.
+I'm not a physicist, but Physics fascinates me almost as much as some people see in science a source of universal truth.
+It's an unfortunate confusion, as science, by design, simply can't answers all questions.
+Theories are based on assumptions, and there is always a level beyond which the answers stop.
+What's more, some of the most fundamental phenomena still lack any kind of explanation.
+In short, we don't have a clue what's going on.

 <!--more-->